House Fire - Harden

 The house was damaged extensively and the cause of the fire is under investigation.

-A Fire and Rescue NSW spokesperson said it was important the community remembered to keep looking when cooking.
+Superintendent Adam Dewberry from Fire and Rescue NSW (FRNSW) said the leading cause of house fires in NSW is leaving cooking unattended and it was important the community remembered to keep looking when cooking.

 Related safety topics